raphaelmansuy/digital_palace/01-articles/xot/README.md

 ## An example of XOT in action

-The paper "Everything of Thoughts: Defying the Law of Penrose Triangle for Thought Generation" introduces a novel thought prompting approach called "Everything of Thoughts" (XOT) that aims to enhance the capabilities of Large Language Models (LLMs) in problem-solving.

 Let's consider a step-by-step example of how XOT works using the Pocket Cube problem, a 2x2x2 Rubik's Cube, as described in the paper.

 1. **Selection**: The algorithm starts at the root node and chooses an action from the available set for single-step thought generation in the current state.
 This process continues until a leaf node within the current tree is reached.
 The selection is guided by the PUCT algorithm, aiming to maximize the Upper Confidence Bound (UCB).